 Take care when planting

 Close plant spacing is key to preventing weed-friendly gaps from causing havoc in your garden.
-So, create mass plantings or in drifts of closely spaced plants rather than plants dotted about with wide spaces in between.
+So, create mass plantings or plant in drifts of closely spaced plants rather than plants dotted about with wide spaces in between.

 Disposing of your garden waste